NikosAlexandris/pvgis-prototype/docs/tutorials/solar_position.md

 As a starting point,
 the command `position`,
-features a sub-command `introduction` which explains the flow of calculations of the position of the sun and the agle between sun-rays and the solar collector surface.
+features a sub-command `introduction` which returns a text explaining the flow of calculations of the position of the sun and the agle between sun-rays and the solar collector surface.

 Go ahead, try it out and skim through the text !